stanlemon/dw4-healthcheck-experiment/README.md

 cd dw-test2
 mvn clean package

-# Run the application
+# Run the application (from the root directory)
-mvn exec:java
+mvn exec:java -pl dw4-app

-# Or use the JAR
+# Or use the JAR (from the root directory)
-java -jar target/dw-test2-1.0-SNAPSHOT.jar server config.yml
+java -jar dw4-app/target/dw4-app-1.0-SNAPSHOT.jar server dw4-app/config.yml
 ```

 The application will start on: